ravikr126/Portfolio/README.md

-# Build a Stunning Portfolio with ReactJ.S using Styled-Components and framer-motion for awesome Animations
+# Build a Stunning Portfolio with ReactJS using Styled-Components and framer-motion for awesome Animations

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).